 Sensitive Skin:Go with a razor that will provide more protection.
-A closed comb razor will be the best option as it provides the biggest buffer.
-Applying the right amount of pressure and proper angle is key.
-The razor should do the work.
-The razor blade type is critical too as some are a lot sharper than others.
-We’d recommend starting with a Merkur blade.
+A closed-comb razor will be the best option as it provides the largest buffer and margin for error.
+Applying the right amount of pressure and proper angle is essential.
+The razor should do all the work.
+The razor blade type is critical as well -- as some are a lot sharper than others.
+We’d recommend starting with a Merkur Blade.

 Master:You’re an avid double-edge shaver and you want the ultimate double-edge shaving experience.
 Grab yourself an adjustable safety razor.
 These razors are capable of changing the blade angle so that you can decide how close you want your shave – ideal for a shaving aficionado who likes to change up their routine.